lh3/lh3.github.com/_posts/2021-01-11-minigraph-as-a-multi-assembly-sv-caller.md

 Minigraph is a fast and powerful multi-assembly SV caller.
 Although the calling is graph based, you can ignore the graph structure and focus on SVs only.
 I have just added a [new section in README][callsv] that explains how to use minigraph to call SVs.
-It is worth nothing that at complex loci, minigraph subgraphs, including examples above, are often suboptimal.
+It is worth noting that at complex loci, minigraph subgraphs, including examples above, are often suboptimal.
 Please read the [Limitations section][limit] if you want to explore the minigraph approach.